-Facial veins are dilated vessels that appear on the surface of the skin around the nose, cheeks, forehead and eyelids.
+Facial veins are enlarged or broken blood vessels that appear close to the surface of the skin around the nose, cheeks, forehead and eyelids.
 Also referred to as telangiectasia rosacea or facial spider veins, these vessels tend to appear in middle-aged men and women and are usually harmless, painless and strictly a cosmetic concern.
-However, if the facial veins accompany another condition like rosacea, they may be accompanied by an uncomfortable burning sensation.
+Occasionally, facial veins can accompany other skin conditions like rosacea and may cause an uncomfortable burning sensation.
 Although rare, facial veins can be an indication of a more serious underlying health condition such as venous disease, lupus or liver damage.

 Causes of Facial Veins